prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Lab 1 - Set Up & Configuration.md

 If you do not have it already ensure that you install either Docker or Podman.
 [Download Podman](https://podman.io/) OR
 [Download Docker](https://docs.docker.com/desktop/setup/install/mac-install/)

-Finally ensure you have Github downloaded and you have an account.

 GitHub Repo - Create an account on Github if you don't have one.
 This account will be used to update a sample repository during the lab.
 [Create Account](https://github.com)